Refinancing a home equity line of credit

 Pros of getting a new home equity loan

-- Allows you to get a fixed interest rate (hopefully lower than your current HELOC rate) that won’t change your payments.
+- Allows you to get a fixed interest rate (hopefully lower than your current HELOC rate) that won’t change your monthly payment amount.

-- Alleviates the financial burden of making larger principal and interest payments on a HELOC.
+- Alleviates the financial burden of making larger principal and interest payments than on a HELOC.

 Cons of getting a new home equity loan

-- Closing costs and fees (although Discover waives all charges at closing).
+- Closing costs and fees (although Discover has no costs at closing).

-Discover Home Loans offers a mortgage refinance that has zero origination fees, zero application fees, and fixed rates starting at 3.99% APR
+Discover Home Loans offers a mortgage refinance option with zero origination fees, zero application fees, and zero cash due at closing.

 By refinancing your HELOC with a cash out refinance, you can get a single loan to pay off both your mortgage and your HELOC.
 You may be able to lock in a fixed interest rate and reduce your monthly payments.

-- Can leave you with excess money, depending on your home’s value.
+- Can leave you with additional cash for almost any need, depending on your home’s value.

 - May prolong the amount of time it takes to pay off your mortgage.